 "Infoenergía: Una Relación entre Información, Energía y Ambiente,"

-Available at: http://aisel.aisnet.org/relcasi/vol6/iss1/5
+Available at: https://aisel.aisnet.org/relcasi/vol6/iss1/5